Imidic acid

-In chemistry, an imidic acid is any molecule that contains the -C(=NH)-OH functional group.
-It is the tautomer of an amide and the isomer of an oxime.
+In organic chemistry, imidic acids are organic compounds with the structure RC(\sOH)=NR'.
+They are tautomeric to non-tertiary amides (RC(=O)\sNHR') and isomeric to oximes (RR'C=N\sOH).

 The term "imino acid" is an obsolete term for this group that should not be used in this context because it has a different molecular structure.

 Imidic acids can be formed by metal-catalyzed dehydrogenation of geminal amino alcohols.
 For example, methanolamine, the parent compound of the amino alcohols, can be dehydrogenated to methanimidic acid, the parent compound of the imidic acids.